-Mass screenings have not been shown to be an effective use of time nor useful in controlling head lice infestations.
+Flemington-Raritan school nurses have done such screenings in the past.
+They have not been shown to be an effective use of time nor useful in controlling head lice infestations.
 This is true in our experience and in the literature.
 An emphasis on identifying individuals with active infestations, referring them for treatment and follow-up is a more effective strategy.
 There may be times when the school nurse decides that a classroom check is appropriate, but it will not be routine.
-Parents may opt their children out of classroom checks by contacting the school nurse in writing.